-The risk management process involves four components:

-- establishing the context,

-- risk assessment and treatment,

-- monitor, review and report, and

-- communication and consultation.
+The risk management process involves four components: (1) establishing the context, (2) risk assessment and treatment, (3) monitor, review and report, and (5) communication and consultation.

-Establishing the Context
+(1) Establishing the Context

 This phase establishes the basic parameters within which risk must be managed and sets the scope for the rest of the risk management process.
-The Shire's Council Plan 2023-2033 is key to the context of risk, as this sets out the Shire's strategic priorities.
-Regard is also given to the Shire's vision, as well as any strengths, weaknesses, opportunities and threats (SWOT), as well as the environment in which it operates.
+The Shire's Strategic Community Plan is key to the context of risk, as this sets out the Shire's strategic objectives.
+Regard is also given to the Shire's vision, strengths, weaknesses, opportunities and threats (SWOT).

-Risk Assessment and Treatment
+(2) Risk Assessment and Treatment

-Risk assessment involves the identification, analysis, and evaluation of risk.
-Risk treatment involves the identification of options for treating risks, including consideration of whether to tolerate the risk without further action.
+Risk assessment involves the identification, analysis and evaluation of risk.
+Risk Treatment involves the identification of options for treating risks including consideration of whether to tolerate the risk without further action.
 The Shire uses the Risk Management Tools at Appendix 1 and the Risk Appetite Statements at Appendix 2 to guide this phase of the risk management process.

-Monitor, Review and Report
+(4) Monitor, Review and Report

-The Shire has four monitoring, reviewing, and reporting processes in place to ensure agreed treatment plans are being implemented, risk registers are kept up to date, policies and procedures remain relevant, and an appropriate culture is continually developing and improving.
-These processes are:
+To ensure agreed treatment plans are being implemented, risk registers are kept up to date, policies and procedures remain relevant and an appropriate culture is continually developing and improving, the Shire has in place the following monitoring, reviewing and reporting processes: